acegautam/sentimento/README.md

-# fleetng
+# Sentimento
-Bootstrapper Angular application written with ES6 and Less using a component-ized approach.
+A web-based dashboard application for sentiment analysis.